-weForms has a built-in field option that lets you incorporate Google Maps right in your website’s contact form.
+weForms has a Google Maps form field option that lets you incorporate Google Maps right in your website’s contact form.
 Google Maps can be very helpful, because it provides you with a short profile of any location in the world.
 It can also be used to communicate location to your visitor.

 One way to use this would be adding this field in your purchase form.
 Once the buyer has submitted the form, you can open Google Maps and learn about their whereabouts.
 You can also decide how you wish to deliver the purchased product.